How Does Rational Emotive Behavior Therapy Work?

 REBT:

-The ABC model (Activating Event, Beliefs, Consequences) is a core concept in REBT.
-It explains how an external event triggers irrational beliefs, leading to emotional and behavioral consequences.
+The ABC Model (Activating Event, Beliefs, Consequences) is a core concept in REBT.
+It explains how external events trigger irrational beliefs, leading to emotional and behavioral consequences.
 Disputing and changing these beliefs is a central goal.

 CBT: